 \begin{Lem} {\rm (\cite[Corollary 3.8]{BarPal4})} Let $\psi\in\Psi[T,W_2](X,\Theta)$.
 Then the generalized $\psi$-estimator $\vartheta_\psi:\bigcup_{n=1}^\infty X^n\to\Theta$ defined by

 possesses the property of sensitivity, that is, for all $x,y\in X$, $u,v\in\Theta$ with $\vartheta_{1,\psi}(x)<u<v<\vartheta_{1,\psi}(y)$, there exist $k,m\in\NN$ such that

 \end{Lem}

 The paper is organized as follows.
-In Section \ref{section_formula}, we derive a determining class for generalized $\psi$-estimators.
-Namely, given a function $\psi\in\Psi(X,\Theta)$ having the properties $[T]$ and $[W_2]$, we prove that the values of the corresponding generalized $\psi$-estimator on samples of arbitrary length but having only two different observations uniquely determine the values of the estimator on any sample of arbitrary length without any restriction on the number of different observations (see Theorems \ref{Thm_2_to_n} and \ref{Thm_2_to_n+w}).
+In Section \ref{section_formula}, we derive an explicitly given determining class for generalized $\psi$-estimators.
+Namely, given a function $\psi\in\Psi(X,\Theta)$ having the properties $[T]$ and $[W_2]$, we prove that the values of the corresponding generalized $\psi$-estimator on samples of arbitrary length but having only two different observations uniquely determine the values of the estimator on any sample of arbitrary length without any restriction on the number of different observations (see Theorems \ref{Thm_2_to_n} and \ref{Thm_2_to_n+w}) with a function $\psi\in\Psi(X,\Theta)$ having the properties $[T]$ and $[W_2]$.
 In other words, samples of arbitrary length but having only two different observations form a determining class for generalized $\psi$-estimators.
-We also provide two applications of Theorem \ref{Thm_2_to_n}.
-In Example \ref{Ex3}, given a nondegenerate open interval $\Theta$ of $\RR$, we can approximate the unique solution of the equation $\sum_{i=1}^n(x_i-t)^p = 0$, $t\in\Theta$ (where $n\in\NN$, $x_1,\ldots,x_n\in\Theta$, and $p\geq 3$ is an odd integer), using the explicit solutions of the equations having the form $\lambda_1(x_1-t)^p + \lambda_2(x_2-t)^p=0$, $t\in\Theta$, where $x_1,x_2\in\Theta$ and $(\lambda_1,\lambda_2)\in\Lambda_2$.
-In Example \ref{Ex6}, we consider a similar question for the equation
+We also provide three applications of Theorem \ref{Thm_2_to_n}, the first and second are related to the maximum likelihood estimator of some parameter of certain absolutely continuous random variables, and the third is about expectiles.